BrodyPinto/SYE-RolandGarros/inst/task_list.md

 ## Task List

+## March 6

+1. Keep working on visualizations of serve (and return if you want and third shot if you want).

+2. Continue model exploration of other possible predictors (net clearance, for example).

 ## February 27

 1. Keep working on visualizations of serve (and return if you want).
 Maybe look into shot placement of other shots during a rally.